Perinatal Nurse Specialist (PNS)

 - GCPAPN PNS applicants will be admitted on a space-available basis.

 - Please note an Advanced Practice Nursing degree is a prerequisite for application to this program.
-Individuals with a Master of Nursing in Education or Leadership should consider the Doctor of Nursing Practice (DNP) program.
+Individuals with Master of Nursing in Education or Leadership should consider applying to the Doctor of Nursing Practice (DNP) program.